openaire/openaire-catalogue-docs/docs/downloads/alternative-model/communityInstance.md

 # CommunityInstance

-It is a subclass of [Instance](../../data-model/entities/result#instance) extended with information regarding the collection and hosting source for this materialization of the result.
+It is a subclass of [Instance](../../data-model/entities/research-product#instance) extended with information regarding the collection and hosting source for this materialization of the research product.

 ### hostedby
 _Type: [CfHbKeyValue](./cfhb) &bull; Cardinality: ONE_